 Certificate programs are designed to give students specific skills in a particular curriculum and require less time to complete than degree programs.
 If students later desire to pursue a degree, all courses within the certificate in a program in which a degree is offered will apply toward the degree.

-Requirements / Credit Hours AREA I: Written and Oral Communications / 3-6
+Requirements / Credit Hours

+AREA I: Written Composition / 3 - 6

-COM may be substituted only in system-wide, non-degree eligible programs.
-SPC may be substituted only in system-wide, non-degree eligible programs.
+• COM may be substituted only in system-wide, non-degree eligible programs.

-AREA II: Literature, Fine Arts, and Humanities / 0
+AREA II: Humanities and Fine Arts / 0 - 6